life-itself/artearthtech.com/content/blog/2019-wise-education-gathering-2019.md

 # Question

-What is an education system for e.g. France/UK (and its underlying purpose including its vision for being) and what is a path to that system that would foster children and adults with the qualities we need for the 21st century i.e. that are well, thriving and help us in addressing ecological crisis and other collective challenges?
+What is an education system for e.g. France/UK -- including its underlying purpose including its vision for being -- system that would foster children and adults with the qualities we need for the 21st century including deep wellness and the capacity to address collective challenges such as the ecological crisis?

 # Hypothesis